aburayyanjeffry/jenkins-ngrok/README.md

 # 📡 Jenkins + ngrok GitHub Webhook Setup Guide

 This guide explains how to expose a local Jenkins server using ngrok and trigger builds automatically from GitHub webhooks.
+The Jenkinsfile will create a pipeline that will manage an Nginx on Docker.

 ---